AnnaChira/work-day-scheduler/README.md

 //Creating a dynamic scheduler for users to keep track of their schedule.
 //They need to add their appointments and times.
 The colors will also need to change.
 //Started adding the different appointments with days and times for the users.
+//Updated the html and added a new script.js file